liampshaw/mobile-gene-regions/README.md

 conda activate bl-region-env
 ```

+`analyze-flanking-regions.py` is a helper script that creates a config file and calls the snakemake pipeline.

-The full snakemake pipeline can be run on the example data with the following command:
+For an example, the snakemake pipeline can be run on some example data (mcr-1) with the following command:

 ```
 snakemake --cores 1 \